vtereshkov/umka-lang/doc/api.md

 ```
 UMKA_API int umkaRun(void *umka);
 ```
-Runs the Umka program previously compiled to bytecode, i.e., calls its `main()` function, if it exists, and gracefully deallocates heap memory referenced by global variables.
+Runs the Umka program previously compiled to bytecode, i.e., calls its `main` function, if it exists.
+After it returns,  gracefully deallocates heap memory referenced by global variables.

 Parameters: